aws/aws-sdk-php/docs/guide/configuration.rst

 =============

 This guide describes client constructor options.
 These options can be provided in a client constructor or to the ``Aws\Sdk`` class.

+.. contents:: Configuration Options
+    :depth: 1
+    :local:

 The following example shows how to pass options into an Amazon S3 client constructor.

 .. code-block:: php